Newly-Built vs Pre-Owned House: Pros & Cons and which is the Best

 Because new homes are built to meet the latest safety standards, you’re less likely to encounter issues like asbestos, lead paint, or outdated wiring, which can be present in older homes.

-This makes new homes a safer choice for families, particularly those with young children.
+This makes new homes safer for families, particularly those with young children.

 Disadvantages of Buying a New Developer-Built House